 - Mac ‘n’ cheese and beets

 - Butternut squash and peaches

 - Cheddar cheese and figs

-I soften them on the stove or in the oven, then dice them into bite-sized pieces to make it very easy for our gummy babies to consume.
-You do not need to wait for your little one to have a full mouth of teeth, or even any teeth at all.
+Here’s a tip: You can soften some of these foods on the stove or in the oven, then dice them into bite-sized pieces to make it very easy babies to eat.
+You don’t need to wait for your little one to have a full mouth of teeth, or even any teeth at all to give finger food.

-As a reminder, all babies are different and fluctuate in developmental aspects from one baby to another.
+As a reminder, all babies are different and fluctuate in their developmental stages.
 Consult with your pediatrician about the best time to add finger food.

 What are you favorite finger foods to give your baby?